jmcollin78/versatile_thermostat/documentation/en/feature-lock.md

 The Lock feature prevents changes to a thermostat's configuration from the UI or automations while keeping the thermostat operational.

+## Configuration

+The Lock feature is configured in the thermostat's settings, under the "Lock" section.
+You can choose to lock out:

+- **Users**: Prevents changes from the Home Assistant UI.
+- **Automations & integrations**: Prevents changes from automations, scripts, and other integrations  like scheduler.

+You can also choose to use a central configuration for the lock settings.

 ## Usage

 Use these services to control the lock state: